Preparing Evidence for a Small Claims Trial

 Directions in Small Claims Cases

 After a case has been allocated to the small claims track the court will send the parties a notice telling them how to prepare for the trial.
-The standard directions for small claims trials are as follows: The directions will also specify the time and date of the trial and an estimate of how long it will take.
-The directions are unlikely to require that evidence be provided in witness statement form.
+The standard directions for small claims trials are as follows:- All parties must send to all other parties and to the court copies of all documents on which they intend to rely at trial – usually by no less than 14 days before the hearing;

 Special directions apply in certain types of cases, such as those arising from road traffic accidents, and the judge can add any directions that he thinks are necessary.